YottaDB/YDBPosix/README.md

 - ydbposix.xc\_proto - a prototype to generate the call-out table used by YottaDB to map M entryrefs to C entry points, as described in the Programmers Guide.

-- Makefile - for use by GNU make to build, test, install and uninstall the package.
+- CMakeLists.txt - To build, test, install and uninstall the package.

 - \_POSIX.m - wraps the C code with M-like functionality to provide ^%POSIX entryrefs.

 - posixtest.m - a simple test to check for correct installation and operation of ydbposix.

-- readme.txt - this file

 Both the Makefile and CMake file can be used to compile, but the cmake build should be preferred.